e4r7hbug/venvs/README.md

 # Virtual Environments

-A collection of virtual environments using `pipenv` to avoid Package conflicts.
+A collection of virtual environments using [Pipenv](https://docs.pipenv.org/en/latest/) to avoid Package conflicts.

 ## Usage